-Displays the tags that have been applied to the endpoint depending on the compliance verification rules configured in EMS.
-Host tags may or may not be visible depending on the EMS configuration.
+Displays the tags that have been applied to the endpoint depending on the Zero Trust tagging rules configured in EMS.
+Tags may or may not be visible depending on the EMS configuration.

 Retrieving user details from cloud applications

 You can direct FortiClient to retrieve information about you from one of the following cloud applications, if you have an account.
 Depending on the EMS configuration, not all options may be available: